 Discredited evidence drawn from a larger body of less consistent data.
-Even though evidence supporting a perception may be proven wrong, the perception may not Dunning-Kruger effect5 change quickly.
-Believing that one is smarter and more capable than they really are.
-The inability to recognize one's own incompetence.
+Even though evidence support- wrong, the perception may be proven change quickly.
+Dunning-Kruger effect5 Believing that one is smarter and more capable than they really are.
+The inability to recog- nize one's own incompetence.
 Illusory superiority despite low ability.
 Einstellung effect 6 The natural tendency to solve a problem the same way as before despite new, better, or simpler options existing.
 Often creates a barrier to creative thinking.
 Expectation bias When expectations about an event influence perceptions.
 We perceive what we expect to perceive.
-More (unambiguous) information is needed to recognize an unexpected phenomenon False analogy The comparison drawn between two similar events is not strong enough to support the conclusion being drawn.
+More (unambiguous) information is needed to recognize an unexpected phenomenon.
+False analogy The comparison drawn between two similar events is not strong enough to support the conclusion being drawn.
 Also known as a weak analogy.